John-Iliadis/SWE30003-Project/README.md

 ## Project Setup Guide

-1. Install and setup XAMPP
+1. Install and setup XAMPP.
+Make sure all environment variables are set.
+Make sure all permissions have been accepted.
-2. Install and setup composer
+2. Install and setup composer.
+Make sure all environment variables are set and the composer command work on the command line.
-3. Clone this project inside the htdocs folder within XAMPP
+3. Clone the project inside the htdocs folder within the XAMPP folder.
-4. Run `composer install` to install the project dependencies
+4. Run `composer install` to download all Laravel dependencies.
+5. Start the Apache server and SQL service using XAMPP.
+6. Using phpMyAdmin, create the swe30003 database.
-5. Run laravel migrations
+7. Run laravel migrations to create the database tables.
-6. Run the setup/db_init.php script to populate the DB with data
+8. Run the setup/db_init.php script to populate the DB with data.
-7. Run `php artisan serve` to run the app
+9. Run `php artisan serve` to run the app.

 ## Project Structure